simeon9696/ap-cricket/README.md

 - Put images for validation dataset into validation/images
 - Put labels for validation dataset into validation/labels
 - Run `train_obj_model.py`
+- Model and associated data will be stored in `model/` and zipped at the root.

 ## Using the model